meisty/CTF/vulnhub/dc-3/README.md

-# Vulnhub - DC-3 - Easy machine
+# Vulnhub - DC-3 - Beginner machine

 So for this easy machine I started off with the usual nmap scan